oscarolsson94/grupp8-travel-app/README.md

-# Trainmasters - travel project from group 8
+# Trainmasters - train travel project from group 8

 ## Code Standard
 - ESLint will enforce some code standards, and will automatically warn if not followed when starting the app.